jareddonovan/creative-coding/docs/tutorials/tut01/index.md

 ---

 <p class="lead">
-  The aim of this tutorial is to get you familiar with the p5js programming environment.
+  The aim of this tutorial is to get you familiar with the p5js library.
   You will also write your first programming 'sketch' with p5js.
 </p>

 ## P5js helps you do creative coding in JavaScript